eralpkaraduman/card-quest/article/presentation.md

 ##################################################################

 ## Implementation of the cross-platform app
+we will look at implementation of the game later

 ### React
-Everyone knows react, the cool declarative component based javascript library.
+Everyone knows react, the declarative component based javascript library.

 ### React Native
 Pretty neat cross platform app development technology created by Facebook.
 Based on react.
 Targets iOS and android.